Dodgers 10, Mets 2 – 2024 NLCS Game 4: Mookie’s 4-hit, 4-RBI day backs Yamamoto as the Dodgers are one win away

 ——

 The Mets made that missed chance look costly immediately.
 After Yamamoto gave up just a single in the 2nd and struck out three, he gave up back-to-back singles to start the 3rd.
 After getting a big strikeout, he went to 3-2 against Pete Alonso and then walked him to load the bases.
-Brandon Nimmo followed by seemingly grounding into a double play but he beat it out after a slow turn and it was down to 3-2 Dodgers.
+Brandon Nimmo followed by seemingly grounding into a double play, but he beat it out after a slow turn and it was down to 3-2 Dodgers.

 Thankfully, Edman made a great backhanded play on a grounder to prevent further damage at the end of the 3rd.

 The Dodgers came right back in the 4th, as with one down Chris Taylor reached on an infield single, Shohei drew another walk, and Quintana exited for Jose Butto.
-He was greeted rudely by Mookie Betts, who rapped a double down the line in left to plate both CT3 and Ohtani to make it 5-2.
+He was greeted rudely by Betts, who rapped a double down the line in left to plate both CT3 and Ohtani to make it 5-2.

 Well, Mookie continued to take walking Ohtani in front of him personally, as he skied a homer to left for a 7-2 lead and skipped his way to home.

-That two remained on the board due to Dave Roberts and the pitching staff, as Yamamoto carved through a 10-pitch 4th, then started the 5th by hitting a batter before ending his outing with a strikeout of Lindor.
+That two for the Mets remained on the board due to Dave and the pitching staff, as Yamamoto carved through a 10-pitch 4th, then started the 5th by hitting a batter before ending his outing with a strikeout of Lindor.
 He may have stayed in were there not a runner on base, but Dave was aggressive with Vientos and Alonso coming, and it paid off when Evan Phillips got a strikeout and a harmless groundout.

 Yamamoto gave up runs this time, but he arguably looked as good as he has all season: 4.1 IP, 4 H, 2 R, 1 BB, 8 K, 73 Pitches.

 After a long inning in which the Dodgers added insurance, Phillips sat and came back out shaky in the 6th.
 He gave up a pair of singles to start, then issued a walk to load the bases with nobody out.
 Dave continued to roll with him, and Evan rewarded him with a strikeout of Jose Iglesias and let him go against pinch-hitter Jeff McNeil, who flied out to Andy Pages.
-His arm prevented the hobbled Nimmo from scoring and kept a zero on the board.
+His arm in center prevented the hobbled Nimmo from scoring and kept a zero on the board.

 With the Dodgers now on the verge, Dave finally made his move to Blake Treinen against pinch-hitter Jesse Winker.
-While Winker almost went yard, Treinen did enough to keep it at 7-2.
+While Winker almost went yard, but Treinen did enough to keep it at 7-2.

 Treinen predictably came out for the 7th, giving up a single before the Dodgers blew another double play chance.
 With two down he gave up another single, but managed to not make the defense responsible for a run by getting the final out.